Alexfarh/farhood-family-secret-santa/GITHUB_TOKEN_SETUP.md

 ## How It Works

 1. Someone submits a wishlist on your site
-2. The API saves it to `data/secret-santa.json`
+2. The API updates the in-memory data
-3. The API triggers a GitHub Action via the `GITHUB_TOKEN`
+3. The API directly commits the changes to GitHub via the GitHub API
-4. The GitHub Action automatically commits the changes to git
+4. The updated `data/secret-santa.json` is now in git
-5. Vercel automatically redeploys with the updated data
+5. Next Vercel redeploy will pull the latest data

 **No manual commits needed!** 🎉